ibedard16/Hartville-io/readme.markdown

 # Hartville.io
-This is the development space and backup for the website hartville.io.
+This is the development space and backup for the website hartville io.

 * ~~The official website is located at http://hartville.io~~ Website is currently not hosted at official domain.
 * The development site is located at [http://hartville-io-ibedard16.c9.io](http://hartville-io-ibedard16.c9.io)